Moses, functioning as covenant mediator and preacher delivering the second law-speech on the plains of Moab

 When the army goes out against enemies the camp must be kept from anything unclean; any man made unclean by a nocturnal emission must go outside the camp until evening, wash, and return at sundown

-Latrine facilities must be outside the camp and waste must be covered; the Lord walks in the midst of the camp to deliver and to be Israel's God, and the camp must therefore be holy so that He does not turn away from His people
+Latrine facilities must be outside the camp and waste must be covered; the Lord walks in the midst of the camp to deliver and to be Israel's God, and the camp must therefore be holy so that he does not turn away from his people

-An escaped slave who takes refuge in Israel must not be handed back to His master; He is to dwell in whatever town He chooses and must not be oppressed, a striking provision that reflects Exodus memory and covenant justice
+An escaped slave who takes refuge in Israel must not be handed back to his master; he is to dwell in whatever town he chooses and must not be oppressed, a striking provision that reflects Exodus memory and covenant justice

 No Israelite man or woman is to become a cult prostitute (qedeshah/qadesh); the wages of a prostitute or the price of a dog may not be brought into the house of the Lord as a vow payment, for both are an abomination to the Lord